About each assured shorthold tenancy agreement template

 Multiple use by the same landlord or letting agent

-There is no restriction on your personal use of this document.
-You may standardise it and re-use for every house or flat you let.
-Just keep an eye open for a change in the law.
-When that happens come back to us for the latest version.
+There is no restriction on your use of this document.
+You may standardise it and re-use for every property you let.

 Is an assured shorthold agreement suitable?